-For the sake of concreteness, we illustrate our theory by an industrial biological application, namely the mixing of microalgae cells in a cultivation setup.
-This emerging application has a promising potential, ranging from food to renewable energy [36, 25, 34] and is also involved in many high added value commercial applications such as pharmaceutical processes, cosmetics or pigments [20, 35].
+For the sake of concreteness, we illustrate our theory by an industrial biological application, namely the mixing of microalgae cells in a cultivation set-up.
+This emerging application has a promising potential, ranging from food to renewable energy and is also involved in many high added value commercial applications such as pharmaceutical processes, cosmetics or pigments.
 Outdoor algal cultivation is mainly carried out in open raceway ponds exposed to solar radiation.
-This hydrodynamic system is set in motion by a paddle wheel which homogenizes the medium for ensuring an equidistribution of the nutrients and guarantees that each cell will have regularly access to the light [12].
+This hydrodynamic system is set in motion by a paddle wheel, which homogenizes the medium for ensuring an equidistribution of the nutrients and guarantees that each cell will have regularly access to the light.
 Microalgae then grow between two re-distributions depending on the light intensity received in their layer.
-Different strategies have been proposed to optimize the production of the biomass in this algal raceway system [18, 17, 16, 15, 3, 7].
-First studies about the mixing policy have shown that a well-chosen mixing strategy may improve the algal growth [6, 8].
+Different strategies have been proposed to optimize the production of the biomass in this algal raceway system22,23,24,25,26,27.
+First studies about the mixing policy have shown that a well-chosen mixing strategy may improve the algal growth.
 These works focus on algal production in a non-flat raceway system and assume constant velocity of the fluid and periodicity of the photosynthetic activity.
-The influence of the mixing strategy on the algal productivity is investigated only numerically by identifying the paddle wheel as a mixing device and modeling it by permutation [9].
-Finally an approximation of the functional to optimize which gives rise to an explicit solution, whereas the original problem can only be solved at high computational cost.
+The influence of the mixing strategy on the algal productivity is investigated only numerically by identifying the paddle wheel as a mixing device and modeling it by permutation.
+The efficiency of a strategy is evaluated through a cost functional related to the mean algal growth rate.
+Due to the high computational cost of finding the optimum for this problem, an approximation of the objective functional is proposed, for which the optimum can be determined explicitly.

-In the current study, we extend these preliminary works to a general class of resource allocation problems, identify the periodic solution of the underlying dynamical system as an asymptotic steady state and develop a complete theory of the proposed approximation.
-In particular, our analysis enables us to establish a criterion to compare the solutions of the original and approximate resource allocation problems.
+In the current study, we extend these preliminary works to a general class of resource allocation problems, identify the periodic solution of the underlying dynamical system as an asymptotic regime and develop a complete theory of the proposed approximation.
+In particular, we propose a criterion to compare the solutions of the original problem to the ones of the approximate resource allocation problem.
 New numerical results complete this study.